-Appreciation for color doesn't seem to diminish as people outgrow Superman or crayons.
-Has anyone who has ever shopped for a new car not expressed interest in the available interior and exterior colors?
-And how many husbands and wives have argued over what color to repaint the bathroom?
-And, ladies, for your dear friend's wedding, wouldn't you have rather chosen the color of your bridesmaid's dress yourself?
+Appreciation for color doesn't seem to diminish as people outgrow finger paints or crayons.
+New car shoppers often express interest in the interior and exterior colors available to them and countless couples have argued over what color to repaint their bathroom.
+And a question for all of the past and near future bridesmaids out there; wouldn't you have rather chosen the color of your dress yourself?

-Whatever words are used to define chromotherapy in the new millennium, numerous sources concur that utilizing color for health treatments is a centuries-old concept.
+Whatever words are used to define chromotherapy, numerous sources concur that utilizing color for health treatments is a centuries-old concept.

 Each chakra has a dominant color, but, according to the beliefs of the Ayurvedic healers, these colors can become imbalanced.
 The healers maintain that, if an imbalance occurs, disease and other physical problems can result.
 Introducing the appropriate color, however, can restore the balance and correct the health problems.

 The first chakra, sometimes referred to as the Root Chakra, is located at the base of the spine.
 Its dominant color is red.
 In chromotherapy, red is considered to be the color of life, of the glowing sun, and fire.
 It has also been called the color of desire.

 According to information in the Indian online magazine "Akhandjyoti", the color red has the "characteristic effect of stimulating the neurons, the adrenal (endocrine) glands, and the sensory nerves; it also enhances the circulation and reactivity of the blood."
 Some chromotherapists have allegedly achieved success using red to combat anemia, asthma, and diseases of the larynx, certain skin diseases, and chronic coughs.
 Other sources claim red can help with bladder infections and problems related to the reproductive system like impotence and low libido.